noloader/SHA-Intrinsics/README.md

 ## Power8 SHA

 The Power8 source files are just about complete.
-Perforance increases significantly using built-ins, but it seems like there is still room for improvement.
+Performance increases significantly using built-ins, but it seems like there is still room for improvement.
 One of the problems we are having is IBM's documentation sucks.
-Namely, there is none.
-We kind of knew that going into things because we experienced the same problems when implementaing AES on Power8.
+There is no documentation to help guide a design and implementation that provides the most performant hashing.

 Below are the numbers we are observing for SHA-256 and SHA-512 using built-ins.
 The numbers are not that impressive.
 Even OpenSSL's numbers seems relatively dull.
 We expect Power8's SHA-256 to be somewhere between 2 to 6 cpb; and SHA-512 between 4 to 8 cpb (but it is only a guess).